 - Presenter/Author – High Income Child Support Deviation with Referee Sahera Housey (Oakland County) – (Institute of Continuing Legal Education, Family Law Institute Annual Meeting 2020)

 - Presenter/Author – Tax Tips in Family Law (Institute of Continuing Legal Education, Family Law Institute Annual Meeting 2021)

 - Key Note Presenter/Author – Cyber Stalking and Spousal Monitoring and When it Becomes Illegal with Prosecutor Karen D. McDonald (Oakland County) – (Institute of Continuing Legal Education, Family Law Institute Annual Meeting 2022)

 - Master of Ceremony/Host, Investiture Hon.
 James Maceroni (2015)

 - MCBA’s Bowling for Dollars, 2014 host/curator (sustaining charitable bowling event benefiting greater-Macomb charities)

-- Author – Divorce Cases – Chapter 2, The Michigan Basic Practice Handbook 2020 and 2021 (Volume I and II) (Institute of Continuing Legal Education)
+- Author – Divorce, The Michigan Basic Practice Handbook 2020, 2021 and 2022 (Volume I and II) (Institute of Continuing Legal Education) and supplements

 - Co-Presenter – Military Divorce and Family Law Matters (4-part series – 2018/19) with Mark Sullivan (N.C., JAG retired), author and expert of the Military Divorce Handbook (American Bar Association).